 All incoming first-year students are required to live in the on-campus residence halls their first two semesters.
-Residence halls are co-ed; however, most halls have single-gender floors.
+Residence halls are co-ed; however, most hall have single-gender floors.
 Most rooms are shared with one other student, and roommates are always of the same gender.
 Housing offers a variety of support services, including free tutoring.
 Many students live in residential academic programs (RAPS), where classes are taught in the residence hall.
 Find out more on the Housing and Dining Services website.

 For transfer students, or students beyond the freshman year, on campus housing options include staying in University residence halls, apartments, or graduate and family housing.
 In addition, numerous off-campus apartments and houses are available in and around Boulder.
-The CU-Boulder Off-Campus Student Services office maintains listings of rooms, houses, and apartments for rent in the Boulder community.
+The CU-Boulder Off-Campus Housing and Neighborhood Relations office maintains listings of rooms, houses, and apartments for rent in the Boulder community.

-At the University of Colorado Boulder, preparing for a success- ful career begins at the undergraduate level.
-Undergraduate students can participate in ground-breaking research, have opportunities to present at conferences, and have their work published – giving them a significant advantage as they apply for jobs, graduate school, and prestigious fellowships.
+Preparing for a successful career begins at the undergraduate level.
+Undergraduate students can participate in ground-breaking research, have opportunities to present at conferences, and have their work published – giving them significant advantage as they apply for jobs, graduate school, and prestigious fellowships.
 Find out more on the UROP website.